 Normally, every effort should be made to do this in the early primary years.
 Parents/guardians will be involved in the process.
-A decision will be made after extensive evaluation of the student's successful completion of the curriculum, academic performance, attendance, performance based on the PARCC, Aimsweb and MAP (Measures of Academic Progress), or other testing.
+A decision will be made after extensive evaluation of the student's successful completion of the curriculum, academic performance, attendance, performance based on MAP (Measures of Academic Progress), or other testing.
 Joint conferencing among parent/guardian, teacher, and principal should provide optimal placement for each student.

-Response to Intervention (Rtl) and Problem Solving
+Response to Intervention (RtI) and Problem Solving

-Rtl is a process designed to help schools focus on high quality interventions that are matched to student needs.
-Students are monitored on a frequent basis and the information gained from the Rtl process is used by school personnel to make decisions regarding the student's educational program.
+RtI is a process designed to help schools focus on high quality interventions that are matched to student needs.
+Students are monitored on a frequent basis and the information gained from the RtI process is used by school personnel to make decisions regarding the student's educational program.